NO PURCHASE OR PAYMENT NECESSARY TO ENTER OR WIN.

 If a Prize is forfeited for any reason, the entrant with the next highest score may be contacted as an alternate winner.

-The names of the Top 10 classes in each category will be posted on this Website during the course of the Challenge.
+The names of the Top 10 schools in each division will be posted on this Website during the course of the Challenge.